PCB Design Software | Circuit Board Design | Autodesk

 Yes, PCB simulation software, like Autodesk Fusion allows you to test and validate the functionality and performance of your design without having to physically build and test a prototype.

-File formats for PCB design include Gerber, ODB++, dwg, pick and place file, BOM, dxf, nc drill file, IPC netlist, Sch and PCB files, SPICE models (US Site), IBIS and BSDL.
+File formats for PCB design include, Gerber, ODB++, dwg, pick and place file, BOM, dxf, nc drill file, IPC netlist, Sch and PCB files, SPICE models, IBIS, and BSDL.

 You can find a wide array of free and open-source component libraries in Autodesk’s Eagle online libraries.
 There you’ll find component models that you can use in your PCB design CAD software, from microcontrollers and USB connectors to stepper motor drivers, semi-conductors and terminal blocks.
 This means that you don’t have to spend time inputting the component designs yourself, so you can focus on the more important tasks of printed circuit board design.